What happens on the night of the battle?

 - Help your team members and their families understand the rules of the Battle and expectations the evening of the Battle.

 - Consider being a Manager for a maximum of two teams.
+If many students are interested, recruit other school staff or parent volunteers to be managers.

 How do you choose the book titles?
 Can we recommend books for next year?